-When looking for a system purchase for your home, you’ll want to prioritize what matters to you the most: energy efficiency, pricing, or a brand’s reputation, warranty, and professional installation options.
+When looking for a heat pump option to purchase for your home, you’ll want to prioritize what matters to you the most: energy-efficiency, pricing, or a brand’s reputation, warranty, and professional installation options.

-One of the biggest barriers to buying this system is likely pricing.
+One of the biggest barriers to buying a heat pump is likely pricing.
 While a heat pump will save you money over the long term, you’ll need to find one that fits your budget.
 Once you have a few options, you can select the best from the list based on efficiency, quality, and reliability.

 Heat Pump Efficiency

-Heat pumps come in various options, including split-ductless, geothermal, and ducted air-source systems.
+Heat pumps come in various options, including split-ductless heat pumps, geothermal heat pumps, and ducted air-source heat pumps.
 They are all, however, generally more efficient than other options.

 Other efficiency considerations include whether or not your heat pump will perform at a decent level in the colder months.
 Some heat pumps are less efficient in low temperatures, but options that can use a gas furnace as a backup heating source are generally less affected by this.